How LifeStraw Works

 Robert Nickelsberg/Getty Images

-The United Nations (U.N.) wants to reduce the number of people without access to sustainable water by half by 2015.
-While digging new wells and putting in water treatment plants are viable solutions, some experts feel that personal filtration systems will work even better.
+The U.N. wants to reduce the number of people without access to sustainable water by half by 2015.
+While digging new wells and putting in water treatment plants are viable solutions, some experts feel that personal filtration systems are a more successful means of creating clean water.
 For example, studies have shown that filtration is the most effective way to prevent diarrhea.
-Treating water at the household level has been proven to be more than twice as effective in preventing diarrhea as treating water at the source [source: HBNS].
-In light of this information, many humanitarian and disaster relief organizations have started in earnest to distribute LifeStraw Personal and LifeStraw Family to people in need.
-These groups can purchase LifeStraw Personal units for around $3 each, while LifeStraw Family costs $25.
+Treating water at the household level has been proven to be more than twice as effective in preventing diarrhea as treating water at the source [source: UNICEF].
+In light of this information, many humanitarian and disaster relief organizations focus on point-of-use water treatment technology.
+These groups can purchase the personal LifeStraw for a ballpark figure of $6.50 each and the family units at $25.
+If you're a hiker or camper in the United States and want one for your own use, you'll pay about $20-$25 for personal LifeStraw.
+Prices, of course, will vary according to when and where you buy the products.

 Lots More Information